• Skip to primary navigation

 #9.
 Drink mixes - coffee, tea, Ovaltine, cocoa.

 #10.
-Oil, butter, lard, ghee, coconut oil, vinegars.
+Oil, butter, lard, ghee, coconut oil, vinegar.

 #11.
 Sugar, molasses.

 #12.
-Herbs and spices- as a person who lives in a cold environment, I have a lot of dried herbs and spices in my house.
-Many times, going to the store in the middle of a snowstorm is not feasible, so parsley, dill, etc are mostly dried, frozen or salted.
+Herbs and spices- As a person who lives in a cold environment, I have a lot of dried herbs and spices in my house.
+Many times, going to the store in the middle of a snowstorm is not feasible, so parsley, dill, etc. are mostly dried, frozen or salted.

 #13.
 Condiments- mustard, ketchup, mayo, soy sauce, pickles, you get the idea.
 Get what you use and skip the ones that your family might not like.